-- ► The Dominican Republic has taken steps under its National Plan for the regularization of foreign nationals to regularize the situation of Dominicans of Haitian descent and Haitian migrant workers in an irregular status.38 - ▶ In Panama, the Government issued Decrees 167 and 168 of 2016 for the general regularization of migrants with undocumented.
-Panama established some 15 various processes for the regularization of migrants since 2008 (IOM2021).39 - After stopping applications for a two-year special permit in 2017 for Venezuelans to work and live in the country, Colombia's 2019 proposal for a temporary special work permit aims in principle at the more than half million Venezuelans which the Government reports live irregularly in the country.
+► The Dominican Republic has taken steps under its National Plan for the regularization of foreign nationals to regularize the situation

+- of Dominicans of Haitian descent and Haitian migrant workers in an irregular status. - ▶ In Panama, the Government issued Decrees 167 and 168 of 2016 for the general regularization of migrants with undocumented status.
+Panama established some 15 processes for the regularization of migrants since 2008. - ▶ After stopping applications for a two-year special permit in 2017 for Venezuelans to work and live in the country, Colombia's 2019 proposal for a temporary special work permit aims in principle at the more than half million Venezuelans which the Government reports live irregularly in the country.
 The proposal reportedly allows any foreign to legally integrate into the labour market (Reuters 2019).
 On 1 March 2021, the president of Colombia signed a decree to create a 10-year Temporary Protection Permit for Venezuelan migrants resident in Colombia on 31 January 2021.
 Implementation consists of an online registration phase, followed by the issuance of a regularization and identification document (OECD, 2021). - ▶ In April 2021, Chile launched a regularization process to benefit migrants who entered Chile through authorized crossing points before 18 March 2020.
-Migrants who entered Chile unlawfully may leave the country to apply for a consular visa without sanctions for the unlawful entry (OECD, 2021). - ▶ Morocco has approved mass regularization in two campaigns ordered in 2014 resulting in 23,056 approvals and another between 2016 and 2017 for which more than 26,000 requests were registered and are still being processed (Alami 2016; IOM 2017b).
-Morocco is the only North African country to have taken such a decision, vis-à-vis sub-Saharan African migrants.
+Migrants who entered Chile unlawfully may leave the country to apply for a consular visa without sanctions for the unlawful entry (Ibid). - ▶ Morocco has approved mass regularization in two campaigns ordered in 2014 resulting in 23,056 approvals and another between 2016 and 2017 for which more than 26,000 requests were registered and are still being processed (Alami 2016; IOM 2017b).
+Morocco is the only North African country to have taken such a decision, vis-à-vis sub-Saharan African migrants. - ▶ Japan encouraged ad hoc residence status applications through the public employment service, especially for students and intern trainees dismissed by their employers (OECD, 2021).

-38 CEACR, Dominican Republic, Observations 2016 and 2017, Discrimination, Occupation and Employment Convention, 1958 (No. 111), at: https://ilo.org/dyn/normlex/en/f?p=1000:11003::::::
+CEACR, Dominican Republic, Observations 2016 and 2017, Discrimination, Occupation and Employment Convention, 1958 (No. 111), at: https://ilo.org/dyn/normlex/en/f?p=1000:11003::::::.